 Accompanied by a holiday host the Holiday D-Lights Tour has a little of everything.
 Visit Epcot theme park for a performance of the inspiring Candlelight Processional, a retelling of the Christmas story brought to life by a 50-piece live orchestra, mass choir and celebrity narrator.
 Travel to Magic Kingdom theme park to admire the majesty of Cinderella Castle, which appears to be a crystalline ice palace, courtesy of some very special lighting.
-At Disney’s Hollywood Studios theme park, stroll through the Osborne Family Spectacle of Dancing Lights and be dazzled by the millions of twinkling lights choreographed to the music of the season.
 Also visit the the Decorating Support building and learn what it takes to transform the entire destination into a winter wonderland and enjoy a light, holiday buffet.

 Disney’s Yuletide Fantasy Tour

 Disney’s Yuletide Fantasy Tour takes guests behind the scenes at Epcot, the Magic Kingdom, Disney’s Hollywood Studios and the Grand Floridian to learn how holiday Magic is created at Disney World.
 You’ll also get to visit the Holiday Services warehouse where holiday decorations are stored.